This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 How to write an appeal letter

-An applicant may write an appeal letter citing valid reasons why the rejection was unjustified.
+An applicant may write an appeal letter citing valid reasons for unjustified rejection.
 The letter should include facts or a legal basis supporting the argument, and sometimes additional evidence can be submitted to prove the rejection was incorrect.
 Below is the structure of your appeal letter for your visa:

 - Personal details: the letter must contain details about the person writing it, such as their name and surname, date and place of birth, passport number, as well as their current address.
-You are strongly advised to put your email address and phone number in the letter as well.
+You are strongly advised to also put your email address and phone number in the letter.

 - The date when your application was rejected: take care to mention at the very beginning when you received the rejection letter on your application.

-- The reason why behind your visa refusal: mention clearly, as stated in the rejection letter you received, the reason why you were not granted the visa.
+- The reason behind your visa refusal: mention clearly, as stated in the rejection letter you received, why you were not granted the visa.

 - Why you believe the rejection was incorrect: explain why you think your application was wrongly rejected and why they should approve it.
 List the reasons, if more than one, why you believe the decision on the denial of your application must be overturned.
 This is the most important part of the letter, so pay close attention to it.